MD/Masters Program in Health Equity

 2) What does the REACH scholars in Health Equity MD/Masters program pay for?

-A: The program will pay the entire tuition and stipend to obtain a chosen masters degree.
-Additionally the program will support activities and events during the preclinical and clinical years
+A: The program will pay the entire tuition and stipend to obtain a one year masters degree.
+Additionally the program will support activities and events during the preclinical and clinical years.

 4) How does financing work if I am accepted to the program?